 Despite global efforts to develop and promote high-impact interventions for newborn health, 2.6 million babies die each year within the ﬁrst 28 days of life, with more than three-quarters of these deaths occurring in sub-Saharan Africa and South Asia.
 An additional 2.6 million babies are stillborn each year: half of these are during labor and birth, most are preventable, and nearly all occur in low- and middle-income countries.
 Improvements in the prevention of newborn death have lagged behind those for maternal and child health, and 45% of all under-five deaths happen during the newborn period.
 Yet, three-quarters of newborn deaths are preventable with simple, inexpensive, high-quality interventions.

-MCSP harnesses global and country-level resources to prevent newborn deaths.
-This includes advocacy and technical support to implement key interventions that address the major causes of newborn death — intrapartum complications, newborn infections, and complications of preterm birth.
-As part of an integrated package of maternal and newborn care, we focus on providing appropriate, timely, and high-quality essential newborn care on the day of birth and during the postnatal period, including:
+MCSP harnessed global and country-level resources to prevent newborn deaths.
+This included advocacy and technical support to implement key interventions that address the major causes of newborn death — intrapartum complications, newborn infections, and complications of preterm birth.
+As part of an integrated package of maternal and newborn care, we focused on providing appropriate, timely, and high-quality essential newborn care on the day of birth and during the postnatal period, including:

 - Newborn resuscitation to manage asphyxia;

 - Kangaroo Mother Care (KMC) for premature and low birth weight newborns; and